There are some modern workplace trends taking place around us that we must pay attention to today because they’ll shape our workplace’s future.

 Prioritizing Financial Wellness

 Forbes says about 78% of Americans are stressed out, physically ill, and depressed because they’re living paycheck to paycheck and have large amounts of student loan debt (over $1.4 trillion).
 This is negatively impacting both their productivity and job satisfaction too.
-In fact, it’s making them lose about 6 productive work days each year.
+In fact, it’s making them lose about 6 productive workdays each year.
 This is something that companies must do something about.
+Many employers offer student loan repayment assistance programs.
+Other options also include refinancing student loans for a lower interest rate through private lenders and speaking to the employer to see what can be done.
 HR departments must offer mental health counseling, so employees can deal with mental health issues like depression, anxiety, bipolar and ADHD.

 Use of collaborative technologies